cea-trust-platform/MEDCoupling_tutos/README.md

 - Installing other python packages:

-  The recommanded way to install new packages is to create a virtual environnement.
+  The recommended way to install new packages is to create a virtual environment.
 The downside is that it will hide all system packages by default.
 To install it run:

   ```bash